nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 To avoid blocking Gazell operations, applications can run at priority level 2 or higher.

 You can customize Gazell at runtime for a range of different applications.
-See the :ref:`nrfxlib:gzll` and :ref:`nrfxlib:gzll_api` for a list of configuration functions as well as the default and constant parameters.
+See the :ref:`nrfxlib:gzll_api` for a list of configuration functions as well as the default and constant parameters.

 .. note:
    Editing the header file containing the default and constant parameters does not change their value when compiling a new project.